docling-project/community/README.md

 The Steering Committee meets regularly.
 You can find the meeting notes in [meeting-notes](./steering-commitee/meeting-notes/).

+## Roadmap

+The technical steering committee is regularly updating the overall [Docling roadmap](./docs/roadmap.md).

 ## How can I help ?

 To get involved in our community you can ask questions, be a part of the conversation, or contribute to Docling's growth.